tvjames/kendo-docs/api/wrappers/jsp/gantt/view.md

 ### type `java.lang.String`

-The view type.
-Supported types are "day", "week", and "month".
+The type of the view.
+The built-in views are: "day", "week", and "month".

 #### Example
     <kendo:gantt-view type="type">